thompsoc81/adultswim-expiration/README.md

-# adultswim-expiration
+# [adultswim] Expiration Notices
-TamperMonkey script to add expiration dates to videos on adultswim.com
+This [TamperMonkey](https://tampermonkey.net) script adds expiration dates to most of the videos posted to [adultswim.com](https://adultswim.com).

+While the [adultswim] website often shows the expiration dates on individual episode description pages, it does not display them on thumbnails such as those found on the overall show listing pages.
+Regardless, this metadata is usually include in the page DOM, anyway.
+This script simply looks for these hidden timestamps and adds a tag above the episode title.